ShawnWebDev/Blogging-System/README.md

 ## Goals
 1. To gain more experience and deeper understanding of REST API best practices and conventions.
-   * By utilizing proper HTTP methods, status codes, error handling, and Java object to JSON serialization/deserialization.
+   * By utilizing proper HTTP methods, status codes, error handling, and Java object to JSON serialization/deserialization - DTO.
    * Proper authentication and authorization (JWT and Role-Based Access Control).

 2. Learn and get more experience building full-stack applications by: